 The guidance about contract settlements at EM6000+ only relates to direct tax.
 You must never include VAT or VAT penalties in a contract settlement.

-If a CTD is to be used in payment, or part payment, in an enquiry settlement, you should
+If a Certificate of Tax Deposit (CTD) is to be used in payment, or part payment, in an enquiry settlement, you should

 - obtain details of the Certificate (amount, number and date)

-- ascertain the taxpayer’s intentions for the treatment of the Deposit EM6020, and any balance unused
+- ascertain the taxpayer’s intentions for the treatment of the Tax Deposit EM6020, and any balance unused

 - agree a settlement date, and

-- email the CTD Team Mailbox, see EM1020 to check what interest is to be credited, giving the expected date on which a payment under the contract offer will be due.
+- email the CTD Team Mailbox to check what interest is to be credited, giving the expected date on which a payment under the contract offer will be due.

-You will then be able to draft the letter of offer EM6025, which should refer to the surrender of the Certificate and be accompanied by it.
-This reference to surrender is to avoid any possibility of the taxpayer changing his mind about the use of the Deposit after a binding contract, including interest based on the Deposit, has been concluded.
+You will then be able to draft the letter of offer EM6025, which should refer to the surrender of the enclosed Certificate.
+This reference to surrender is to avoid any possibility of the taxpayer changing their mind about the use of the CTD after a binding contract, including interest based on the Tax Deposit, has been made.